 New private bankers also need to get up to speed quickly with the more complex products they are dealing with.
 “You can’t be a pusher of simple insurance and mutual fund products any more.
 And you’ll be managing fewer clients, but increasing wallet share from them,” says Sen. “Private bankers must operate end-to-end with their clients and deal with issues like long-term estate planning.”

 Because priority bankers can only bring their wealthiest clients to the private bank, they also face tough revenue targets, says Pathik Gupta, an associate partner at consultancy McLagan in Singapore.
 “Usually they're given about 24 months to succeed.
 Because they bring sales experience rather than a big client base, they need to spend a lot of time building up clients, which is difficult,” he says.

 Despite the failure rate, hiring priority bankers can pay dividends for banks.
-“When UBS took on about 100 of them from Citi, HSBC and the like in China about three years ago only about 35 were successful,” says a Singapore headhunter who asked not to be named.
+“When UBS took on about 100 of them from Citi, HSBC and the like in China about four years ago only about 35 were successful,” says a Singapore headhunter who asked not to be named.
 “But the salaries of the 65 others were low anyway and the bank took on their clients when they left – so it worked out.”

-Image credit: Huyangshu, Getty
+Image credit: jacus, Getty